Studio Nouvelles Images - Spices

 “Why can’t you learn how to cook over there?
 The food is awful!”

-“And just what food would that be, sir?”
+“And just what food are you referring to, sir?”

 “You know.
 AMERican food.
 That fast-food junk.”